-With the Trump Administration, we have many cases where his administration has supported states’ rights when states take actions likely to please his supporters.
-We have also watched him criticize, denounce and obstruct the states’ ability to do what’s best for them when those states act in a way contrary to his political interests.
-Trump has often also been silent when states introduced legislation that oppressed minorities and was otherwise discriminatory.
+During the Trump Administration, we had many cases where his administration supported states’ rights when states took actions likely to please his supporters.
+We also watched him criticize, denounce and obstruct the states’ ability to do what’s best for them when those states acted in a way contrary to his political interests.
+Trump was often also silent when states introduced legislation that oppressed minorities and was otherwise discriminatory.

-For example, the Trump administration has been mostly silent on the issue of abortion rights in Alabama, in which women were subjected to extreme penalties if they had an abortion.
-The legislation itself has not been implemented yet because of legal challenges.
+For example, the Trump administration was mostly silent on the issue of abortion rights in Alabama, in which women were subjected to extreme penalties if they had an abortion.
+The legislation was not implemented yet because of legal challenges.
 The only voice on this issue to come out from the White House is Mike Pence, praising Alabama for “embracing life.”
-Trump’s own position on this has often shifted, but his most recent statement is that he is pro-life, except when the health of the mother is at risk, or if the pregnancy is the result of rape or incest.
-Trump’s statement gives the impression that the Alabama abortion law is too restrictive even for him, though he chose to avoid confronting it head-on — perhaps fearing the wrath of evangelicals, one of the biggest segments of his base.
+Trump’s own position on this often shifted, but his most recent statement was that he is pro-life, except when the health of the mother is at risk, or if the pregnancy is the result of rape or incest.
+Trump’s statement gave the impression that the Alabama abortion law was too restrictive even for him, though he chose to avoid confronting it head-on — perhaps fearing the wrath of evangelicals, one of the biggest segments of his base.

-Trump has also threatened the electoral process in the country and loosely promoted voter suppression by claiming that vote-by-mail is prone to fraud.
-During the COVID-19 pandemic, many Americans are afraid to go to voting booths because of the risk of infection, preferring to vote by mail.
+Trump also threatened the electoral process in the country and loosely promoted voter suppression by claiming that vote-by-mail is prone to fraud.
+During the COVID-19 pandemic, many Americans have been afraid to go to voting booths because of the risk of infection, preferring to vote by mail.
 Trump has voted by mail many times.

 Also, in the aftermath of the Stoneman Douglas school shooting in February 2018, Trump seemed poised to pressure Congress to enact some sort of gun-control legislation.
 He initially supported the idea of raising the minimum age required to purchase an assault rifle, but finally ended up deferring to decisions by the individual states.
 As we know, many Trump supporters are ardent Second Amendment supporters.
 And the National Rifle Association has traditionally contributed large sums to Republican lawmakers, who reciprocate by blocking gun control legislation.
 The NRA contributed upwards of $50 million to the 2016 Trump campaign and 6 Republican Senate candidates.

-Trump seems not hesitant to usurp states’ authority when it serves his political or economic interests.
-Especially on issues that would regulate American business or annoy his base.
+Trump was not hesitant to usurp states’ authority when it served his political or economic interests, especially on issues that would regulate American business or annoy his base.
 Trump threatened to pull federal funding from California if they continued to provide protections for immigrants in their designated sanctuary cities.
-And when it comes to climate change, Trump overrode California’s decision to implement legislation to create higher environmental standards than the ones set in Washington D.C.
+And when it came to climate change, Trump overrode California’s decision to implement legislation to create higher environmental standards than the ones set in Washington D.C.
 Trump argued that uniform standards would create better, more environmentally-friendly cars.
 His supporters welcomed this move, even though it could mean the auto industry potentially facing a situation in which different states have different emission standards (so some carmakers pushed back).